Rick Czap

 Recipients

-The Nebraska Greats Foundation has approved a grant to provide Rick with a new scooter and dentures, aiming to improve his mobility and quality of life.
+The Nebraska Greats Foundation approved a grant to provide Rick with a new scooter and dentures, aiming to improve his mobility and quality of life.

 Growing up in Ohio, Evan Taylor developed his skills on the basketball court before moving to Florida at the age of 13.